Review

 How can a girl at college cause a national controversy by turning her back on the Stars and Stripes before a basketball game?

 And should British people care?
-Probably, as the same bloated, millionaire owners make their way to the Premiership and we’re expected not to question the captain of a failed England team earning £23000 a day.
+Probably, as the same bloated, millionaire owners make their way to the Premiership and were expected not to question the captain of a failed England team earning £23000 a day.
 And where are the black managers in football?
-How many of our football or rugby or cricket stars could comfortably come “out” and face the storm of a homophobic media?
+How many of our football or rugby or cricket stars could comfortably come out and face the storm of a homophobic media?

 Yet there is hope: when a young basketball player like Adonal Foyle can launch a campaign for finance reform to return democracy to the people then something of the spirit of Ali, Tommy Smith and John Carlos remains.